-Are you planning a trip to Egypt and wondering what to wear?
-We just got back from an amazing month in the country and loved every second of our time.
-However, the Egypt dress code can get confusing.
-It’s a hot desert country after all, but it’s also a conservative predominately Muslim country.
+Are you planning a trip to this Northern African country and wondering what to wear in Egypt?
+We just returned from a fantastic month in the country and loved every second of our time.
+We stressed our Egypt packing list and how to dress in Egypt.

-Things to Consider When Packing for Egypt
+Tips On Packing for Egypt

 When is the best time to visit Egypt?